-Latest: Canada-US border to remain closed until September 30th
+Latest: Canada-US border to remain closed until at least December 21st, 2020.

 The Government of British Columbia is advising against all non-essential travel outside B.C., including international travel.
 From June 24th, 2020, you can travel within B.C. if you follow the guidelines below.

 Before you travel anywhere, research Government of B.C. travel information.

 On this page:

 - Guidelines for International Travel

 Guidelines for International Travel